 Although you can ride in sneakers at some studios, it’s best to ride in cycling shoes since they give more support, more power, and muscle engagement with every, single stroke!

 Check out our Slipstream cycling shoe and take your class experience to the next level!
 Ordered a new pair of SPD Cleats with your Slipstreams?
 We recommend having your local bike shop or studio install the cleats for you, but if you prefer to install them at home here are some tips.

 Align the cleat with the ball of your foot and tighten the screws securely such that the cleat does not slide or rotate against the sole. *It is very important that cleats be installed as tight as possible!*

-Regularly check the screw heads for wear and always re-grease the threads when changing inserts.
+Regularly check the screw heads for wear and always ensure they are secure and tight on the sole of the shoe.
 Your cleats may need some slight adjusting and tightening in between multiple rides!

 Watch this video for further information on installation:

 As always, if you have any questions concerning your Slipstreams, SPD Cleats, cleat installation, or clipping in, feel free to shoot us an email at email@example.com or comment below and we would be happy to help!

 Daylight Savings, the sun's out later, birds chirping in the morning.
 You know what that means?
 Spring is near, and now's the time to kick it into gear!
 Use this playlist this March to start getting that bod in shape for the warmer months.